 This Halloween Spiced Chex Mix is made with Candy Corn, corn Chex cereal, pretzels, bugles, pecans, candy corn, Reese's Pieces and drizzled with a brown sugar spiced glaze!

-It's the perfect sweet crunchy snack for this harvest season!
+It's the perfect sweet, salty, crunchy snack for this harvest season!
 Plus, it's no bake since it's made in the microwave so it's easy, perfect for kids and quick to whip up!

 I'm a sucker for a good Chex mix.
 Especially at parties.
 No matter if it's a salty trail mix or a sweet Chex mix, they are great for munching on while waiting for food like this caramel corn recipe I have.

-And since Halloween is around the corner, what coulld be more approapriate to put out as a host?
+And since Halloween is around the corner, what could be more approapriate to put out than a Halloween Chex Mix?!

-I can't help but appreciate how portable snack mixes are and best of all, they don't require reheating or refrigeration!
-Score!
+I can't help but appreciate how portable snack mixes are like my popular Muddy Buddy recipe!
+And best of all, they don't require reheating or refrigeration!

 For this Halloween inspired Chex mix, I chose to add sweet and salty flavors.
 They, in my opinion, make for the best snacks and are so addicting.